 To allow users to unlock their own credentials, you must set the Self-service Unlock option (on the Self-Service page of the Security Settings workflow) to Yes.
 This is a global setting.

-You can set the following global authentication options for self-service unlock:
+You can set the following global authentication option for self-service unlock:

-- Ask Security Questions for Self Service Card Unlock on the PINs page of the Security Settings workflow. - Biometric PIN Reset and Verify fingerprints during card unlock on the Biometrics page of the Operation Settings workflow.
+Ask Security Questions for Self Service Card Unlock - on the PINs page of the Security Settings workflow.